-- 6. Open the command prompt and go to the directory that contains the ACUCOBOL-GT libraries, like: c:\acucbl43\acugt\lib. - 7.
-Enter the command nmake -f wrun32.mak wrun32.exe at the command prompt to build the wrun32.exe.
+- 6. If using ACUCOBOL 6.x, open the Visual C++ project named wrun32.dsw located in lib\ directory of the AcuGT installation.
+Add the files dmapi42.lib, dmacu52.lib, dmdcic.lib to the project.
+Build the project to obtain the new wrun32.dll file. - 7.
+Open the command prompt and go to the directory that contains the ACUCOBOL-GT libraries, like: c:\acucbl43\acugt\lib. - 8.
+If using AcuGT < 6.0, enter the command nmake -f wrun32.mak wrun32.exe at the command prompt to build the wrun32.exe.

-If the nmake fails, execute the following to setup the VC++ environment:

-'''

-vcvars32.bat <enter>

-'''

-- 8. Enter the command nmake -f wrun32.mak wrun32.dll at the command prompt to build the wrun32.dll. - 9.
-Copy the new wrun32.exe and wrun32.dll files to a directory mentioned in your execution path, for example c:\acucol43\acugt\bin.

-10. Verify the link: Type wrun32 -vv to verify the link.
+If the nmake fails, execute the following to setup the VC++ environment: vcvars32.bat <enter> - 9.
+If using AcuGT < 6.0, enter the command nmake -f wrun32.mak wrun32.dll at the command prompt to build the wrun32.dll. - 10.
+Copy the new wrun32.exe and wrun32.dll files to a directory mentioned in your execution path, for example c:\acucbl43\acugt\bin. - 11.
+Verify the link: Type wrun32 -vv to verify the link.
 This will return version information on all of the products linked into your runtime system.
 Ensure it reports the version of the DBMaker interface.